-Some of the major requirements of the Rules and Guidance Note are summarised below.
-However, you should review the Rules and Guidance Note in their entirety, and consult with your legal counsel in order to ensure that you have a full understanding of your obligations in connection with trading in Hong Kong.
+Some of the major requirements of the Rules and Guidance Note are summarized below.
+However, you should review the Rules and Guidance Note in their entirety and consider consulting with your legal counsel in order to ensure that you have a full understanding of your obligations in connection with trading in Hong Kong.

 Please note that the Rules make you responsible for ensuring that you comply with the Rules.
-Section 8 of the Rules makes it a criminal offence not to comply (subject to a maximum fine of HK\$100,000 and imprisonment for up to 2 years).
+Section 8of the Rules makes it a criminal offence not to comply (subject to a maximum fine of HK\$100,000 and imprisonment for up to 2 years).

-In 2004, the SFC investigated 6 breaches of the Rules, including a breach by a non-Hong Kong fund manager which was referred to the fund manager's overseas regulator.
+The SFC has investigated breaches of the Rules, including a breach by a non-Hong Kong fund manager which was referred to the fund manager's overseas regulator.
 It should be noted that the SFC has expressly stated that it is not sympathetic to claims by overseas persons that they are not aware of the Hong Kong restrictions, and that a failure to trade within the limits or make reports reflects badly on a firm's internal control measures (which might itself lead to disciplinary action).